belokop/caa/caa/vm/0-README.txt

 2010-05-31 version 2.5
  - New module "offices".
-   Automatic office allocation via bCover algorithm is still dummy, the latter should be upgraded to handle the "room capacity".
+   Automatic office allocation via bCover algorithm is still dummy The latter should be upgraded to handle the "room capacity".